 ZACentrale crowns a history of close relations between the Fondazione Merz and Sicily.
 No less than seventeen exhibitions, events and projects have involved the Fondazione in Palermo and Sicily from 2014 to 2019: visual art programmes for the Festival delle Letterature Migranti (Festival of Migrant Literature), exhibitions in collaboration with Fondazione Sicilia and GAM Galleria d’Arte Moderna di Palermo, concerts – again with Fondazione Sicilia – and various types of collaboration with organisations such as the Museo Archeologico Regionale “Antonino Salinas” in Palermo, the University of Palermo, the Archdiocese of Palermo and Cantine Planeta.
 The Fondazione has also promoted and supported the birth of a new musical formation, the WadiEnsemble, set up to offer the best young Sicilian talents a new opportunity for growth and comparison with important figures in the international concert scene.
 With European Alternatives Fondazione Merz in 2019 organised ÜberMauer in Palermo, the second edition of BAM – Biennale Arcipelago Mediterraneo.

-ZACentrale’s three-year programme is advised by a dedicated international scientific committee made up of: Suad Amiry, writer and architect, Manuel Borja-Villel, director of the Museo National Centro de Arte Reina Sofía Madrid, Caroline Bourgeois, curator of the Collection Pinault Paris, Giulia de Spuches, professor of cultural geography at the University of Palermo, Samuel Gross, curator in charge of exhibitions at MAH Genève, and Salvatore Tedesco, professor of aesthetics at the University of Palermo and coordinator of DAMS-Palermo.
+ZACentrale’s three-year programme is advised by a dedicated international scientific committee made up of: Suad Amiry, writer and architect, Manuel Borja-Villel, indipendent curator and former director of the Museo National Centro de Arte Reina Sofía Madrid, Caroline Bourgeois, curator of the Collection Pinault Paris, Giulia de Spuches, professor of cultural geography at the University of Palermo, Samuel Gross, curator in charge of exhibitions at MAH Genève, and Salvatore Tedesco, professor of aesthetics at the University of Palermo and coordinator of DAMS-Palermo.